Good Reduction of K3 Surfaces: Group actions on models

 In the situation of Proposition \ref{prop: extending group action to smooth model}, we now want to understand whether the induced $G$-action on the special fiber ${\cal X}_0$ is trivial.
 Quite generally, if $Y$ is a smooth and proper variety over some field $k$, then the natural representation

 is usually neither injective nor surjective.
-Thanks to Torelli theorems, we have the following exceptions: \begin{enumerate} \item If $Y$ is a complex Abelian variety, then $\rho_1$ is injective.
-(Here, ${\rm Aut}(Y)$ denotes the automorphism group as an Abelian variety -- translations may act trivially on cohomology.) \item If $Y$ is a complex K3 surface, then $\rho_2$ is injective. \end{enumerate} Using appropriate extensions of these results to arbitrary characteristic, we have the following.
+We have the following exceptions: \begin{enumerate} \item If $Y$ is an Abelian variety, then $\rho_1$ is injective.
+(Here, ${\rm Aut}(Y)$ denotes the automorphism group as an Abelian variety -- translations may act trivially on cohomology.) \item If $Y$ is a K3 surface, then $\rho_2$ is injective. \end{enumerate} Using these results (for references, see below), we have the following.

 \begin{Proposition} We keep the notations and assumptions of Proposition \ref{prop: rational group action}.
 Moreover, assume that either \begin{enumerate} \item $X$ is an Abelian surface and the $G$-action on $\Het{1}(X_{\overline L},\QQ_\ell)$ is unramified, or \item $X$ is a K3 surface and the $G$-action on $\Het{2}(X_{\overline L},\QQ_\ell)$ is unramified. \end{enumerate} Then, the $I_G$-action on $X_L$ extends to $\cal X$, and the induced $I_G$-action on the special fiber ${\cal X}_0$ is trivial. \end{Proposition}